c24b/reporting/README.md

 Simple script for reporting social media performances such as, for now, Facebook, Twitter, Instagram:

 Convert social metrics into:
-*JSON
-*HTML
+* JSON
+* HTML

 and can be send by mail

 make it work
 -----
 1. create a csv file called "report.csv"
-2. add into the report.csv the url of the webpage (facebook, twitter, instasearch): one url by one line s shown in example report.csv
+2. add into the report.csv the url of the webpage (facebook, twitter, instasearch): one url by one line s shown in example report.csv,
-3.Into main.py:
+3. Into main.py:
-	*add the type of report you want:
+	* add the type of report you want:
-		*HTML/CSV/GRAPH
+		* HTML
+		* CSV
+		* GRAPH
-	*add the options for mail
+	* add the options for mail
-		*FROM, TO , TITLE OF THE MAIL
+		* FROM, TO , TITLE OF THE MAIL
 4. into a CRONTAB for routine:
 >m h  dom mon dow python report/main.py